-Let’s start on a positive note - congratulations on switching careers!
+Let’s kick it off on a positive note - congratulations on switching careers!
 You’ve been through wondering if that’s the right move and powering through the process itself.
 So why now, instead of feeling happy and fulfilled, self-doubt is creeping in?
 These nagging thoughts are imposter syndrome in action, and you’re definitely not alone.

 Joining a new industry can be overwhelming, especially when faced with the fear of not measuring up.
 Good news is you can overcome these feelings and thrive.
 Let’s explore what imposter syndrome is, how to tackle it, and which are the best ways to navigate this tricky phase of your career journey.